VAT Registrations and Simplifications in UK

 UK VAT number

-As a general rule, a foreign business must register for VAT in UK as soon as a taxable supply is made.
-Registrations thresholds no longer apply to non-established companies.
+As a general rule, a foreign business must register for VAT in the UK as soon as a taxable supply is made.
+Registration thresholds no longer apply to non-established companies.
 The following are some usual examples of taxable transactions:

 - Supply of services not reverse charged: Foreign non-established businesses supplying services on which UK VAT is due must register for VAT.
-These services are rather exceptional, as the general B2B rule would apply.
+These services are rather exceptional, as the general B2B reverse charge on foreign services rule would apply.

 - Export: Exporting goods to a non-EU country requires a VAT number before the export is made.

 Companies can also register voluntarily in the UK.
-For example, if they are incurring UK VAT but not making any taxable transaction, it is possible to register for VAT and claim the VAT incurred via the VAT return instead of the 8th or 13th Directive.
+For example, if they are incurring UK VAT but not making any taxable transaction, it is possible to register for VAT and claim the VAT incurred using the form VAT65A and the process foreseen by HMRC for non-VAT registered businesses.

 UK VAT number format